-The Shark Vertex UltraLight is great for bare floors.
+The Shark Vertex UltraLight is very good for bare floors.
 It easily clears pet hair as well as small and bulky debris like rice or cereal, with very little drop in performance as its dirt compartment fills up.
 Its bagless design keeps recurring costs low, and its slim construction should allow you to clean under low lying objects like couches or tables without much of an issue.

 The Shark Vertex UltraLight is decent for low-pile carpet.
 It sucks up pet hair without an issue and clears the majority of larger, sand-like debris.
 Unfortunately, it struggles somewhat with finer material, such as baking soda.
 It has many parts that require routine maintenance.
 Thankfully, its recurring costs are low, and it's quite maneuverable due to its lightweight design.
 Its long power cord should allow you to clean large rooms without swapping outlets.

-The Shark Vertex UltraLight is a good option for high-pile carpet.
+The Shark Vertex UltraLight is a decent option for high-pile carpet.
 This vacuum does a superb job of cleaning pet hair and sucks up most fine debris, like baking soda, on this kind of surface, though it may take an extra pass to fully clear coarser debris, such as sand.
 It feels fairly sturdy overall and incurs few recurring costs while its lightweight construction makes it easy to maneuver, even in tight, closed-off areas.

-The Shark Vertex UltraLight is excellent for pet owners.
+The Shark Vertex UltraLight is satisfactory for pet owners.
 It does a superb job of sucking up pet hair on everything from bare floors to high-pile carpet, and its self-cleaning silicone-finned brushroll reduces the need for you to clear hair wraps by hand.
 Unfortunately, it doesn't have an allergen-trapping HEPA filter or a dedicated pet-grooming tool, though it does come with a turbo brush to deal with shed fur on upholstery.

 The Shark Vertex UltraLight is great for cleaning stairs.
 It's lightweight and not especially difficult to carry, courtesy of its integrated carrying handle.
 It can be easily reconfigured into a handheld vacuum, which makes it very easy to use in tight spaces.
 Its long power cord should let you clean large staircases, and it performs very well overall across a broad mix of surface types.

-The Shark Vertex UltraLight is impressively well-suited for cleaning the inside of your car.
+The Shark Vertex UltraLight is very well-suited for cleaning the inside of your car.
 It can be used as a compact, lightweight handheld vacuum, and its long power cord should let you clean all around your car if you stay relatively close to an outlet.
 Its included turbo brush and crevice cleaner should let you clean up messes on cloth upholstery as well as small, cramped areas.

 The Shark Vertex UltraLight is decently well-built.
 It's mostly made of plastic, but its extendable wand is made of metal and various parts, such as the drive wheels, handle grip, and vacuum head lip, are made of rubber.
 It feels reasonably sturdy overall, though its clear plastic dirt compartment feels quite flimsy, as though it could break if it's dropped.
 Its twin brushroll design, with one soft roller and one main brushroll with silicone fins, is advertised to clear hair wraps by itself.
 A small digital display on the top end of the vacuum shows what floor mode it's currently in, which is a nice touch.
 There's also a brushroll indicator light that goes from solid green during normal use to either solid red if there's an error or blinking red if it overheats.
 Assembly is fairly easy, as the component pieces clip together intuitively.